 Fortunately, that’s where the differences between Intel and Apple Silicon Macs end.
 To perform a clean install of the operating system, you’ll need to erase the target drive and follow the installation instructions.

-If everything goes right (and there’s no reason why it shouldn’t), you can expect macOS Monterey to be installed and running in around one hour, depending on the performance of your Mac, of course.
+If everything goes right (and there’s no reason why it shouldn’t), you can expect macOS Sonoma to be installed and running in around one hour, depending on the performance of your Mac, of course.

-In this article, we explained how to install macOS Monterey on a USB flash drive using a Terminal utility provided by Apple and a third-party app called Disk Drill.
-Regardless of which of these two methods you decided to use, we hope that you were able to go through all steps without any issues.
+In this article, we explained how to install macOS Sonoma on a USB flash drive using a Terminal utility provided by Apple and a third-party app called Disk Drill.
+Regardless of which of these two methods you decided to use, we hope that you were able to go through all the steps without any issues.
 The only thing left now is to put the bootable USB flash drive to good use.